gab10101010/Excercise/README.md

 To convert to roman numeral click the 'C' button you will find it in the keypad it is in the left last row column.

-and enjoy!!
+to see an image of what the application look like click on the image file! and enjoy!!